Mclmadden/NGC1333IRAS4/Week 6.md

 Use `numpy.polyfit()` to fit a line to the rotation diagram, excluding the first three data points

-Derive the total molecular column density, excitation temperature(s), and rotation partition function
+Derive the total molecular column density and excitation temperature(s)

 Continue writing Overleaf report